 They let the river take them; the slow current like invisible hands keeping the boat afloat.
 Around them the rain hissed, hundreds of thousands of droplets spearing the water and splashing up again, every one a heartbeat.
-There were no oars and they were left to the river’s will, only occasionally one of them leaning over the side and paddled a little with their hand to stop them from beaching or getting caught up amongst the overhanging branches.
-Otherwise they gilded, hopelessly adrift.
+With no oars, they were left to the will of river, only occasionally one of them leaned over the side and paddled a little with their hand to stop them from beaching or getting caught up amongst the overhanging branches.
+Otherwise, they gilded, hopelessly adrift.

-The boat was flimsy, and the water rose up to just beneath the gunwale.
-Owen held the baby, wrapped and kept as dry as he could within his open jacket the infant’s arms and legs moved and his face screwed up and puckered but no tears came.
+The boat was flimsy, and the water rose to just beneath the gunwale.
+Owen held the baby, wrapped up and kept as dry as he could within his open jacket.
+The infant’s arms and legs moved and his face screwed up and puckered but no tears came.
 Owen wore the mushroom cap Janek had given him, and had a towel acquisitioned from the farmer’s widow wrapped around his shoulders.
 The rain stuck his trousers and jacket to him and slowly filled the boat until there was water seeping in through the bottom of his shoes, as well.

-They did not talk, Owen facing forward, whilst Janek sat opposite him, his back to the oncoming river, and shaking uncontrollably.
+They did not talk, Owen facing forward, whilst Janek sat opposite him shaking uncontrollably, his back to the oncoming river.
 He would not look at Owen.
-He starred into the water as it passed beneath them, furiously alive with rain.
+He stared into the water as it passed beneath them, furiously alive with rain.
 They were out of control, Owen thought.
 This boy was out of control.
 Brothers, Janek had said but in Owen’s mind it was starting to feel more like a knot tightening around him.
 He watched as the rain ran in laces down Janek’s face and streamed from the end of his nose.
 The boy wiped at his nostrils with a sopping hand and sniffed.
 He will catch pneumonia, Owen thought - this boy who he knew nothing about and now, more than ever, scared him.

-The house was tucked away behind the trees, but even from the boat stealing them past, they had seen that the ruins were empty they walked around it, warily at first, as the rain pattered down.
-It had peaked gables and a brown slat roof, and all the windows were without glass, some without even frames.
-As they came around the side through the thick grass and between the birch that had sprung up and pressed against the walls, they found stone steps that led up to a missing door, and inside there was a landslide of rubble where part of the back wall had completely fallen in.
-Through the pain-less windows other branches reached in like stretching arms; and, where the roof had collapsed, grass had taken root along the top of the walls and there were nettles lined in neat rows.
+The house was tucked away behind the trees, but even from the boat stealing them past, they had seen that the ruins were empty.
+They walked around it – warily at first – as the rain pattered down.
+It had peaked gables and a brown slatted roof, and all the windows were without glass, some were even without frames.
+As they came around the side, through the thick grass and between the birch that had sprung up and pressed against the walls, they found stone steps that led up to a missing door.
+Inside there was a landslide of rubble where part of the back wall had completely fallen in.
+Through the pane-less windows branches reached in like stretching arms.
+Where the roof had collapsed, grass had taken root along the top of the walls and there were nettles lined in neat rows.

-There were two rooms downstairs but only one still with a roof.
-Inside the cement rendering was falling away, exhibiting the brickwork beneath that looked pink and sore as if the rendering, now broken away, had been protecting it like a scab against the two window frames cobwebs hung in congealing drips.
+Of the two rooms downstairs, only one still had a roof.
+Inside, the cement rendering was falling away, exhibiting the brickwork beneath.
+It looked pink and sore, as if the rendering had been protecting it like a scab; cobwebs hung in congealing drips against the two window frames.

-‘We ought to make a fire,’ said Owen.
+‘We ought to make a fire’, said Owen.
 ‘For the child.’
 He pointed at the grate.

 Janek nodded.

 The floor was strewn with concrete dust and crushed bricks, and in amongst them were bits of wood, nails, and other signs of human life.
-Janek kicked at a scorched water cannister, mumbling something to himself, and there was the tatty remains of a shawl, and animal bones and a rusty fork, and, by the crumbling stone hearth, a man’s dusty unlaced shoe.
+Janek kicked at a scorched water cannister, mumbling something to himself, around him there were the tatty remains of a shawl, animal bones, a rusty fork, and a man’s dusty unlaced shoe by the crumbling stone hearth.

-‘Well, at least it’s dry,’ said Owen.
+‘Well, at least it’s dry.’ said Owen.